Envirometrix/PredictiveSoilMapping/01-Introduction.md

-The universal model of soil variation presented in detail in Chapter \@ref(statistical-theory) is adopted as a framework for comparison of conventional and PSM.
+The universal model of soil variation presented in detail in Chapter \@ref(statistical-theory) is adopted as a framework for comparison of conventional soil mapping and PSM.
 Our aim is to show how the products and methods of conventional soil mapping can complement, and contribute to, PSM and equally, how the theories and methods of
 PSM can extend and strengthen conventional soil mapping.